sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_45_ProgrammingTheCPU/Quiz01.md

 **Description**

-a) GPUs are the ones seen inside the Graphics card.TPU is Tensor Processing Unit that is used in AI. i7 is General purpose CPU.

-b) GPUs are the ones seen inside the Graphics card.TPU is Tensor Processing Unit that is used in AI. i7 is General purpose CPU.

-c) GPUs are the ones seen inside the Graphics card.TPU is Tensor Processing Unit that is used in AI. i7 is General purpose CPU.

-d) GPUs are the ones seen inside the Graphics card.TPU is Tensor Processing Unit that is used in AI. i7 is General purpose CPU.
+GPUs are the ones seen inside the Graphics card.TPU is Tensor Processing Unit that is used in AI. i7 is General purpose CPU.

 ---
 ---